 - Satisfied students: A recent student satisfaction study at LCCC indicates that students at the Nanticoke institution were more satisfied than the national average in four key areas of student experience: intellectual growth, career preparation, personal growth and preparation for further study.

 13. Delaware County Community College (Media)

 Delaware County Community College in Media retains its students from year to year at the third-best rate in the state, according to NCES data, and one out of every four students is partially or fully enrolled in distance education courses.
 An above-average graduation rate and available credit for life experience were additional marks in DCCC's favor, but the ratio of students to faculty was the highest of any school on this list in the survey year at 22 to one.

 - Focus on technology: DCCC inaugurated a new science, technology, engineering and mathematics (STEM) complex on campus with the opening of the Advanced Technology Center in 2009, designed to guide students to the level of education necessary for entry into high-growth, high-tech careers.
 A second building in the complex, the STEM Center, opened to students in 2010.

 14. Reading Area Community College (Reading)

-It tied for No. 2 in the category of student-faculty ratio with a figure of 17:1, and seemed to focus on traditionally scheduled degree programs: Reading Area Community College was one of the few schools we surveyed that did not make full plans of study available through weekend and evening attendance.
+It tied for No. 2 in the category of student-faculty ratio with a figure of 17:1, and focuses more on traditionally scheduled degree programs than the other programs in our analysis: Reading Area Community College was one of the few schools we surveyed that did not make full plans of study available through weekend and evening attendance.
 Though nearly a fifth of it's student body was enrolled at least partly in distance education courses, in that ranking category it tied for the second-lowest among all public two-year online schools in Pennsylvania.